jmisso/reactLearning/Learn.md

   - state is the data that component maintains
   - if we need to use _State_, it need to be class based components.
   - if we have a constructor in class, always add _super()_
+# Handling Events in React
+  - all the event handlers are going to Javascript version